liferay/lexicon-site/src/pages/docs/patterns/loading_indicator.md

 ---
 title: "Loading Indicator"
 titleLabel: "Portal"
-description: "Loading indicator shows the user that an external process, like a connection, is being executed."
+description: "The loading indicator shows the user that an external process, like a connection, is being executed."
 layout: "guide"
 weight: 1
 ---